CoderPat/learning-scaffold/README.md

 This file is organized into two parts: (1) the variable definitions at the `global` block (2) the plan definition

 To start off, you need to edit the variables to correspond to paths in your file systems.
-Examples include the `$repo` variable and the data variables.
+Examples include the `$repo` variable and the ducttape output folder.

 Then try running one of the existing plans by executing